Joseph Black: Personal life

 Black was a member of The Poker Club.
 He was 1st cousin, great friend and colleague to Adam Ferguson FRSE who married his niece Katherine Burnett in 1767, and associated with David Hume, Adam Smith, and the literati of the Scottish Enlightenment.
 He was also close to pioneering geologist James Hutton.

 In 1773 he is listed as living on College Wynd on the south side of the Old Town.
 In the 1790s, he used Sylvan House in Sciennes as a summer retreat.
 A plaque, unveiled in 1991, commemorates his occupancy of the house.

 Black never married.
 He died peacefully at his home 12 Nicolson Street in south Edinburgh in 1799 at the age of 71 and is buried in Greyfriars Kirkyard.
 The large monument lies in the sealed section to the south-west known as the Covenanter's Prison.

 In 2011, scientific equipment believed to belong to Black was discovered during an archaeological dig at the University of Edinburgh.

-His house, a flat at 12 Nicolson Street very close to the Old College, still exists, but lacks any plaque to indicate his presence.